zackmdavis/Less_Wrong_Drafts/comment_on_banning_said_achmiz.md

 Am I ... somehow wrong about that?
 Have I been deceiving and gaslighting people this whole time by engaging with the substance of their ideas and trying to keep my thoughts about how stupid and dishonest they are to myself?

-Well, unlike my friend Said, I am not a polite person and am not committed to never saying anything publicly nor denying my personal feelings, so if it helps, I'm happy to clarify that I hold extreme disdain and disrespect for the entirety of the _Less Wrong_ mod team and a decent fraction of the userbase, specifically because of their persecution of Said Achmiz.
+Well, unlike my friend Said, I am not a polite person and am not committed to never saying anything publicly nor denying my personal feelings, so if it helps, I'm happy to clarify that I hold extreme disdain and disrespect for the entirety of the _Less Wrong_ mod team and a decent fraction of the userbase—for a number of reasons, really, but particularly because of their relentless persecution of Said Achmiz.

+[TODO: for a reason that's causally upstream of and particularly exemplified by their persecution?]

 I want to be very clear about why, because I think the _reasons_ for my disdain and disrespect matter: if I hold extreme disdain and disrespect towards someone for bad reasons, then they should probably disregard my opinion, but if it's for good reasons, then maybe they should be ashmed of themselves.